The most important things to remember when talking to users is:

 3. Note the language and terminology they use when talking about the data, tool, etc. Developers often have different words for data and concepts than the users of a tool.
 For instance, developers might call it metadata, while users call it clinical data.
 Note the terminology they use so that you can use it in your designs.

 In general it is better in science to not offer compensation despite the fact that this is common practice in industry.
 Scientists are more likely to want to donate their time and will likely refuse compensation.
-It also makes them feel less like they are 'good people' for helping you out.
+Also, accepting compensation can make them feel less like they just are a 'good person' for helping you out.

 Showing users a design is one of the most fruitful exercises you can do.
 Watching them use the tool can give you important feedback on not only minor things such as colors, button placement, etc, but also on big things like their thought process and their expectations about flow through the tool.